Developer Blog

 From Wikipedia, the free encyclopedia:

 Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
-Rust is syntactically similar to
+Rust is syntactically similar to C++, and provides memory safety without using garbage collection.

 Rust was originally designed by Graydon Hoare at Mozilla Research.